 One Bible commentary said about Job 28, “What God does not reveal, we can’t know.”
 That’s as appropriate for Job 28 as it is for the rest of the Bible itself.
 We must read and study God’s Word in the power of the Holy Spirit to get to know and understand the great and wonderful Father God who calls us His children.
 He is our great treasure hidden in a field and our pearl of great price.
 Everything else that seems to sparkle and shine is little more than twinkly trash.

 If you to look closely at scripture, try Three Simple Instructions From God to Us.
 In it, we look at Hebrews 3-4.
 Or, try Decide to Become a Bondslave for Christ where we look at Exodus 21:1-6.
-Please sign up to receive my blog in your email in-box.
+Please sign up to receive my blog in your email inbox.
 You can find that at the upper right of your screen (or at the bottom on a phone).
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.